saqibur/django-project-structure/README.md

 #### What's `v2` of an API?
-Currently we're proposing that major changes to the following, constitutes a new API version:
+Currently, we're proposing that major changes to the following constitutes a new API version:
 1. Representation of data, either for submission or retrieval
 1. Major optimizations
 1. Major code reorganization and code refactor